-Chemigation system is defined as all components of the water irrigation system used to apply chemicals to the growing medium of a crop including feedwater and transfer piping, mixing and holding tanks, injectors/pumps, mixing, anti-siphon and backflow devices.
-Also referred to as fertigation systems.
+Chemigation system: All components of the water irrigation system used to apply chemicals to the growing medium of a crop including feedwater and transfer piping, mixing and holding tanks, injectors/pumps, mixing, anti-siphon and backflow devices.
+Also referred to as fertigation or recirculation systems.

-Closed Chemigation System is defined as a water irrigation system designed to not allow transfer of treated irrigation water outside of the operation as discharges to the environment or stormwater management system.
-Systems include benches, troughs, flood floors, capture and return lines, catchment tanks, floor drains and waste water lines.
-Also referred to as a nutrient feedwater collection system or recirculation systems.
+Closed chemigation system: A water irrigation system designed to not allow transfer of treated irrigation water outside of the operation as discharges into the environment or storm water management systems including ebb and flow benches, trough benches, flooded floor systems, chemigated water capture and return lines, filter and disinfecting systems, catchment tanks, active floor drains and waste water lines.
+Also referred to as recirculation systems.

-Grower is defined as the owner/ operator/ owner's representative of a protected agriculture facility utilizing closed chemigation systems for the duration of the assessment.
+Operator is defined as the owner/ operator/ owner's representative of a protected agriculture facility utilizing closed chemigation systems for the duration of the assessment.

-Qualified Person (QP) is defined as person with a combination of technical training and experience in greenhouse infrastructure, who is a third party to the farm ownership and arm's length from any levy-based grower organization.
-If required, the PAS Steering Committee will approve the credentials of any proposed Qualified Person.

-Further, a Qualified person may include a plumber with Red Seal certification or Master Plumber Licence (or equivalent), a Professional Engineer and a Certified Engineering Technologist.
+Qualified Person (QP) is defined as person with a combination of technical training and experience in greenhouse infrastructure, who is a third party to the farm ownership.
+Further, a QP may include a plumber with Red Seal certification or Master Plumber Licence (or equivalent), a Professional Engineer, a Certified Engineering Technologist or a Greenhouse Irrigation Specialist.
+If required, the PAS Steering Committee will approve the addition of other professions as QPs.